 I can’t wait to hear your thoughts about this.
 How does this land with you?
 Let me know in the comments!

 Update: I encourage folks to read the comments on this post as we have much to learn from each other.
 I want to acknowledge the fact that if a person with a primarily anxious style has been in an abusive relationship with someone who is primarily avoidant (and the avoidant partner was not doing their work to heal themselves and improve their presence and emotional availability in the partnership), it would likely be very difficult and possibly re-traumatizing for the anxious partner to land in a new relationship with a primarily avoidant partner.
+I wrote a blog post about this topic: Is Your Partner Avoidant or Abusive?
+Let’s talk about the differences.
 Even folks who are primarily secure can behave avoidantly at times, so the triggers will still happen but to a lesser degree (and with greater responsiveness from the secure partner).
 As I mention in this post, you are the only person who can determine what type of relationship is right for you.
 We are all here for healing and every person, regardless of their style, can heal if they are open and ready for it.

 One of my passions is supporting people in deeply understanding the avoidant attachment style.
 I've created a self-paced online course called Understanding Avoidant Attachment.
 This information will support you in healing yourself (regardless of your attachment style), your relationships, and your family line.
 The work you do now changes everything from here on out.
 This course is designed both for people who have the avoidant style AND people who are in relationship with someone with the avoidant adaptation.
 You can expect concrete tools, strategies, and lots of compassion for wherever you find yourself in your healing.